March 2026 | Monthly market recap

 Source: Boston Partners; all data via individual index providers.
 Past performance does not guarantee future results.
 See below for definitions.

-Value stocks once again outperformed across the board
+Value stocks continued to outperform across the board

 KEY ECONOMIC INDICATORS